What screening tests are available for prostate cancer?

 What is the PSA test for prostate cancer?

-A PSA test, requested by your doctor, should be available to you for free, if you meet eligibility for the test.
+If your doctor requests a PSA test and you meet Medicare criteria, the test is usually covered and should be available for free.
 Your doctor will also be able to explain what the results of your test mean and can also refer you to other tests you may need.

 At-home PSA test kits are not recommended.
-The tests could be unreliable and do not come with qualified medical advice about the results.
+The tests could be unreliable and do not come with qualified medical advice to help interpret the results.

 For more information, see Cancer Council Australia’s ‘Clinical Guidelines for PSA testing and early management for test-detected prostate cancer’.